What is HEAD in Git?

 Conclusion

-pointer you're able to swiftly navigate the history of your repository and perform operations you see fit.
-Never again will you be lost in time, or misinterpret the information detached HEAD
+pointer, you can swiftly navigate the history of your repository and perform operations as you see fit.
+Never again will you be lost in time or misinterpret the information detached HEAD

 for an error!